 Katherine Ellison

-Double Duty: When Both Parent and Child Are Diagnosed with ADHD
+Double Duty: When Both Parent & Child Are Diagnosed With ADHD

 Attention-Deficit Hyperactivity Disorder is nearly as hereditary as height.
 But few pediatricians, psychiatrists, or teachers are aware of this, or understand the difficult dynamics it can cause.
 Drawing from her humorous memoir, Buzz: A Year of Paying Attention, speaker Katherine Ellison gives insights into the nature of the ADHD family, with tips for communicating to besieged parents.
 Here's one: Don't expect them to keep good reward charts!